zapacher/masker/README.md

 Simple code for simple solutions, may become handy.
 Copy, modify code freely.

 ```
-Copy Scrambler.class to your project.
+Copy Masker.class to your project.
 ```

 ```